Non-thermal Sunyaev-Zeldovich signal from radio galaxy lobes: Interdependency and degeneracy between parameters of the radio galaxy evolution model

 Next, we plot the degeneracies between the estimated $y_{\rm NT}$ and the radio power at 150 MHz in Fig. \ref{yvsLr} for the lifetimes $10^7$yr and $10^8$yr.
 We take the same two sources depicted in Fig. \ref{Ljvszstart}.
-We also plot the scenario in which the radio cocoon of size 1400 kpc is observed at $z$=0.6 instead $z$=0.206 and show how it is almost degenerate with the other radio cocoon of size 1400 kpc, but at $z$=0.206.
-We have assumed $\alpha=3$ for the rest of the calculations as the detected radio galaxies used in this work have observed spectral index $\sim 3$.
-Compared to $\alpha=2.3$, this results in a reduction of the radio power by more than an order of magnitude as electron population dies off steeply.
-For the range of luminosities chosen, the radio power drops drastically before the size of cocoon reaches $\sim$ 1000 kpc for $t_j=10^7$ yr as the jet dies off.
-Radio power is directly correlated with $y_{NT}$ as the synchrotron and SZ signal comes from same population of high energy electrons.
-Higher $y_{NT}$ corresponds to higher $Q_j$, and consequently, higher radio power, as more number of high energy particles are emitted by the jet.
+We also plot the scenario in which the radio lobe of size 1400 kpc is observed at $z$=0.6 instead $z$=0.206 and show how it is almost degenerate with the other radio lobe of size 1400 kpc, but at $z$=0.206.
+We have assumed electron momentum spectral index to be $\alpha_p=3$ for the rest of the calculations as the detected radio galaxies used in this work have observed momentum spectral index $\sim 3$.
+Compared to $\alpha_p=2.3$, this results in a reduction of the radio power by more than an order of magnitude as electron population dies off steeply.
+For the range of luminosities chosen, the radio power drops drastically before the size of the lobe reaches $\sim$ 1000 kpc for $t_{\rm J}=10^7$ yr as the jet dies off.
+Radio power is directly correlated with $y_{\rm{NT}}$ as the synchrotron and SZ signal comes from same population of high energy electrons assuming constant spectral index and equipartition.
+Higher $y_{\rm{NT}}$ corresponds to higher $Q_{\rm J}$, and consequently, higher radio power, as more number of high energy particles are emitted by the jet.